debops/debops/docs/ansible/roles/apt/getting-started.rst

   tasks as well as role dependencies.

 ``role::apt:keys``
   Deploy only keys defined in inventory.
-Usefull, if some keys are expired and the apt role refuses to work.
+Useful, if some keys are expired and the apt role refuses to work.
 Or start using debops on existing hosts with expired keys.